Texas League: 20th century

 The league was founded in 1888 and ran through 1892.
 It was refounded in 1895 and ran through 1899 (under the name Texas Association in 1895 and Texas-Southern League in 1896).

 The Texas League was revived as a Class D league in 1902, moved to Class C in 1904 where it played through 1910 (except for 1906 as Class D again), played at Class B until 1920, and finally moved up to Class A in 1921.
+It became a Class A1 league in 1936 and has been at Double-A since 1946.
+For most of the time since 1904, it has been two steps below the majors.

 The Texas League, like many others, shut down during World War II.
 From 1959 to 1961, the Texas League and the Mexican League formed the Pan American Association.
 The two leagues played a limited interlocking schedule and post-season championship.
 By 1971, the Texas League and the Southern League had both decreased to seven teams.
 They played an interlocking schedule with the Southern League known as the Dixie Association.
 The two leagues played separate playoffs.
-The Texas League has operated its own schedule since 1972.
+The Texas League resumed its own schedule in 1972.

 The term "Texas Leaguer" to describe a bloop hit, a soft fly ball that falls for a hit beyond the infielders' reach but too short for the outfielders to catch, has been extant since at least 1903 and was common throughout American baseball in the 20th century and to some degree into the 21st.
 The source of the idiom is not known but among other theories has been attributed to Ollie Pickering's feat in a Texas League game of May 21, 1892, in which he made seven such hits in succession.
 Talk of this singular feat is supposed to have spread widely, bringing the term with it.